ZebMcKayhan/WireguardManager/README.md

 # Using Yazfi and WGM to route different SSIDs to different VPNs
 source: https://github.com/jackyaz/YazFi

+Note: Below instructions are ONE way of doing this.
+It is not the only way and may not even be the best way for your setup.

 Yazfi is an extremely useful tool to manage guestnetworks on asuswrt-merlin.
 It allows you to setup 6 different SSIDs where each SSID typically gets its own subnet and you get to individually control their DNS.

 Prerequsites: Having YazFi installed and the wireguard client you want to use imported (and working) in wgm.